UnbelievableLion/LinuxSound/Karaoke/Timidity/Introduction.md

 ```
-.

 The default interface is "dumb", but if you run with, say, the XAW
       interface you get a display like

 ![alt text](timidity-xaw.png)

-There is, however, one unfortunate effect: the lyrics are displayed
+There is, however, one unfortunate effect: the lyrics are displayed _before_ they are due to be played!
-before
-they are due to be played!
       To get the lyrics played just as they should be sung,
-      you need to turn on the
+      you need to turn on the `--trace`option.
- `--trace`option.
 From the man page,
       "Toggles  trace  mode.
 In trace mode, TiMidity++ attempts to
        display its current state in real time."
       You may find the link between documentation and behaviour
       a lttle less than obvious...

 ```